 It is possible to begin taking courses without first applying for admission.
 Non-matriculated students take courses for professional development, personal enrichment, or eventual application to a Temple University degree program.
 To learn more about taking courses as a non-matriculated student, contact the TUCC Advising Coordinator or call 215-204-4358.

-Bachelor’s degrees in Accounting, Economics, Business Management/Marketing, English and History, as well as credit certificate programs in Business Basics and Business Plus, can be completed at TUCC in the evening.
+Bachelor’s degrees in Accounting and English, as well as credit certificate programs in Business Basics and Business Plus, can be completed at TUCC in the evening.
 During the Fall and Spring semesters most classes meet only one evening per week for 2 1/2 hours.
 During the two Summer sessions classes meet two evenings per week on an accelerated six-week schedule allowing part-time students to take courses all year around and stay on track.
 Student services and resources are available in the evening when classes are in session.

 TUCC's Advising Coordinator is here to give you the information and support you need to succeed.
 Office hours are conveniently scheduled so that you can meet with an adviser during your lunch break or after work.
 You can also discuss transfer options and career-related topics.